 Compared to the original C++ version, this implementation is also branchless.
 When enabling opt-level=3

-, this can be optimied by the compiler.
+, this can be optimized by the compiler.
 See the assembly.

 @andrewaylett pointed out that